-Buzzsprout Review: Is It The Best For Podcasting In 2021?
+Buzzsprout Review: Is It The Best For Podcasting In 2022?

 However, to get started with podcasting, you need a suitable podcast hosting platform, one that takes care of the technical and marketing parts.

 That’s precisely where Buzzsprout comes in.

 Considered one of the leading podcast hosting platforms out there, Buzzsprout has cemented its place in the podcasting ecosystem.

 But is it really the best platform for podcasting this year?